asif-mahmud/eve_runner/README.md

 **Update:** A new configuration option added in version 3.0.0 - `DOMAIN_SCHEMA_APPEND`.
 This is a boolean flag to control whether or not your defined schema options in `APP_SCHEMA` will be appended or replaced.
-This basically is saying that, if this options is `True` then append any new value in any `list` type configuration option value to the existing or new option.
-By default it is `False` saying any list type option will replaced by your defined option in schema file.
+This basically is saying that, if this option is `True` then append any new value in any `list` type configuration option value to the existing or new option.
+By default it is `False` saying that any list type option will replaced by your defined option in schema file.

 ### Eve DOMAIN Schema

 This was particularly tricky because `Eve-SQLAlchemy` needs model classes to register resources.
-But it's made easy here.
-All you need is to know the table name of you models.
-Now you define the `DOMAIN` schema in
-`instance.configs.schema.EVE_SCHEMA` list.
-Here every element is a `tupple` like this - `(table_name, dict(table_configurations))`. `table_configurations` are the configurations you use to define your schema for `Eve` application.
+Sometimes it becomes inconvenient to import all the models in some module.
+Additionally the programming may introduce recursive imports.
+It's been solved here by auto-importing model definitions.
+Now all you need is to know the table name of you models.
+You define the `DOMAIN` schema in `instance.configs.schema.EVE_SCHEMA` list.
+Here every element is a `tupple` like this - `(table_name, dict(table_configurations))`. `table_name` is as it says, the database table name. `table_configurations` are the configurations you use to define your schema for `Eve` application.
 The models will be registered with their configurations at application startup.

 ### Application configuration

-Two separate modules are dedicated to define development and production release configuration.
+Two separate modules are dedicated to define development and production release configuration for the application.
 For development configuration use `instance.configs.development.APP_CONFIG` dictionary and for production release use `instance.configs.production.APP_CONFIG` dictionary.